 Although the capital gains tax loophole is available for all income levels, it benefits high-income earners — or filers in the 25 percent or higher tax bracket — the most.
 The reason comes down to the progressive structure of the tax system.

 For example, say you’re in the highest tax bracket and are about to receive a $100,000 windfall.
-If this money is taxed as ordinary income, you’ll owe as much as $39,600 in federal income tax, or $100,000 times the highest rate of 39.6 percent.
-If, however, this income comes in the form of a capital gain, you’d pay only $23,800 in federal income tax, or $100,000 times the 20 percent capital gains tax rate plus the 3.8 percent net investment income tax for high earners.
-This amounts to a savings of $15,800.
+When this money is taxed as ordinary income, you’ll owe as much as $39,600 in federal income tax or $100,000 times the highest rate of 39.6 percent.
+But if this income comes in the form of a capital gain, you’d pay only $23,800 in federal income tax or $100,000 times the 20 percent capital gains tax rate plus the 3.8 percent net investment income tax for high earners — which amounts to a savings of $15,800.

 9. High-Income Mortgage Interest Deduction

 The mortgage interest deduction for middle-income earners can benefit high-income earners even more at tax time.
 Statistically, higher-income earners are more likely to itemize deductions rather than take the standard deduction, making them more likely to be eligible for the mortgage interest deduction.
 Additionally, higher-income filers tend to have larger mortgage payments, which increases the amount of their potential mortgage interest deductions.

 For example, you generally need a high income to get a mortgage for $1 million, but if you’re paying interest on a mortgage that large, you’ll have more interest to deduct than a taxpayer who pays interest on a $350,000 mortgage.

 There’s a limit to this loophole, however.
 The IRS only allows mortgage deductions on up to $1 million in loans to buy or repair a home.
 Therefore, the super wealthy with multimillion-dollar homes won’t benefit any more than high-income taxpayers with a mortgage of $1 million or less.